Minamoto no Tameyoshi

+Tameyoshi carried the baggage of being the son of Yoshichika, whose rebellion had to be put down by their patriarch Yoshiie (staining the Minamoto line's reputation)—before being defeated by their rivals in the Taira clan.
+The perceived reputational weakness dogged him to the extent that Taira no Tadamori tended to be favored in court appointments over him during this time.

 Though he was most famous for his involvement in the Hōgen Rebellion, Minamoto no Tameyoshi is also said to have intervened in a number of other conflicts earlier in his life.
 Around 1113, the ongoing rivalry between the warrior monks of Mii-dera and Enryaku-ji erupted into outright violence in the streets of Kyoto.
 Though the palace guard mobilized quickly to protect the Emperor, it is said that Tameyoshi, with a handful of mounted samurai, drove the mobs away himself.

-Upon being defeated in the Hōgen Rebellion, Tameyoshi took the tonsure and was released into the custody of his son Minamoto no Yoshitomo who then had him beheaded.
+Upon being defeated in the Hōgen Rebellion, Tameyoshi took the tonsure and was released into the custody of his son Minamoto no Yoshitomo who then beheaded him personally.
 This was an unprecedented breaking of Buddhist values in Japan, yet no one in the court berated Yoshitomo for his actions at the time until after his death.